 \section{Conclusions}

 We have investigated the onset of time-dependent instabilities in the torsional shearing flow between a cone and a plate with $1^{\circ} \leq \theta \leq 5^{\circ}$ for a range of viscoelastic shear-thinning fluids.
 The onset of instability depends on the coupling between the fluid elasticity, inertia, shear-thinning, and flow geometry.
-Specifically, shear-thinning in the fluid rheology stabilizes the torsional flow while inertia destabilizes it.
-Furthermore, the change in the slope of the power spectra $E_{\sigma \sigma}$ suggests a transition in the instability mechanism from purely elastic to elasto-inertial as we reduce the polymer concentration (and the extent of shear-thinning).
+Specifically, shear-thinning in the fluid rheology stabilizes the unidirectional torsional base flow, while inertia destabilizes it.
+Furthermore, the systematic changes in the critical conditions and the change in the slope of the power spectra $E_{\sigma \sigma}$ suggests a transition in the instability mechanism from purely elastic to elasto-inertial as we reduce the polymer concentration (and the extent of shear-thinning).
 We show how to represent this multidimensional flow instability transition by constructing a state diagram of critical conditions in the $Wi-Re$ plane.
-Finally, we propose a unified criterion (Eq.~\ref{eq:eq5}) to predict the onset of elasto-inertial instability by augmenting the existing criterion for purely elastic instability with a suitable inertio-viscous term.
-We validate the form of this unified criterion empirically with our experimental measurements of the critical conditions for a range of viscoelastic fluids and conical geometries.
-The data collapse over a wide range of conditions strongly corroborates the final unified functional form of Eq.~\ref{eq:eq7}.
-Extending this unified criterion to other torsional flow geometries (like the parallel plate geometry and Taylor-Couette flow) would provide further verification of this formulation.
+Finally, we propose a unified criterion (Eq.~\ref{eq:eq5}) to predict the onset of elasto-inertial instability by augmenting the existing criterion for purely elastic instability to include shear-thinning and coupling to perturbations arising from inertial effects in the Cauchy momentum equation.
+We validate the form of this unified criterion empirically with our experimental measurements of the critical conditions for a range of viscoelastic fluids and different conical geometries.
+The data collapse over a wide range of conditions corroborates the final functional form of Eq.~\ref{eq:eq6} at least for a cone-and-plate geometry.
+Extending this unified criterion to other torsional flow geometries (like the parallel plate geometry and Taylor-Couette flow) using an appropriate G\"ortler number would provide further verification of this representation. \\

 \textbf{Acknowledgments}: The authors would like to thank Lubrizol Inc. for financial support and for providing the components required to formulate the polymeric fluids used in this study.